swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

-Format conversions, paired-read merging, quality trimming, recruitment to references, diploid SNP calling, haploid re-sequencing--these are all problems that can be solved by finding out what software purports to do the job, figuring out how to install it, getting the data into the right input formats and getting the results out of whatever formats the tools write to.
+Format conversions, paired-read merging, quality trimming, recruitment to references, diploid SNP calling, haploid re-sequencing--these are all problems that can be solved by finding out what software purports to do the job, installing it, getting the data into the right input formats and getting the results out of whatever formats the tools write to.

 Depending on the complexity of the task and the ease-of-use and scope of the existing alternatives, it could be